pAnastopoulos/PIMEDpy/README.md

 - Estimating motions of ships and other floating structures based on practical models.
 - Assessing dynamic behaviour through probability calculation and uncertainty quantification.

 The toolkit is intended for research and applied studies.
-Resulting workflows enable inferences based on minimal input data.
+Resulting workflows enable inferences based on minimal input data, with outputs compatible with open-source CFD codes, such as OpenFOAM.